 - Signing up for new credit cards to earn a big intro bonus: Many travel credit cards offer huge welcome bonuses worth hundreds of dollars or tens of thousands of points.
 If it's been a while since you opened your last credit card, getting a new one and earning the intro bonus could give you enough points or miles to cover a portion of your next trip.

-- Researching how to get the most value out of your rewards: Certain credit cards offer varying values depending on how you use your points or miles.
+- Researching how to get the most value out of your rewards: Certain credit cards offer varying rewards rates depending on how you use your card.
+For example, some travel cards offer more points per dollar spent on travel or dining purchases than on other everyday purchases.

 - Earning points and miles in unexpected ways: Using credit cards isn't the only way to rack up rewards in a lot of airline and hotel rewards programs.
 You may also be able to earn points or miles by doing things like signing up for a dining program or an online shopping portal or by taking online surveys.
 Each program has its own set of ways you can earn extra points without spending money.